EanHD/learn/README.md

 - Press \`<Space>\` and wait - which-key shows everything
 - Press \`<Space>h\` for essential shortcuts popup
 - Press \`<Space>g\` for quick navigation guide

+**"Can I use this on Windows?"**
+- Yes!
+Full Windows support via PowerShell installer
+- Same features as Linux/Mac

 ---